 Your trip starts in the afternoon at the campsite on Crescent Lake in the Superior National Forest, on the edge of the BWCA.
 Meet your group, settle in to your campsite, and go on an introductory paddle on Crescent Lake.
 After dinner, enjoy stories and s’mores under the stars.

 Get up early to make breakfast and get ready for the day's adventures.
 Head to Sawbill Lake for a full day canoe trip in Minnesota’s famous lake country wilderness.
 The group may split into two groups for the paddle to better appreciate the solitude and stillness.
 Compare your experiences over a lively dinner.

 Today, you may opt to hike to the top of Eagle Mountain, the highest point in Minnesota.
 Or if you are looking for a more relaxing day, enjoy Crescent Lake by swimming, fishing, or exploring the surrounding streams.
 Come back to camp as a whole group for dinner and star gazing.

 Head into the BWCA once again to explore a different lake.
 Keep your eyes peeled for eagles and try your luck at fishing during lunch.
 Get back to the campsite in time to enjoy a dip in the lake.

-DAY 5: After breakfast, break camp and go on one last paddle on Crescent Lake.
+Break camp and go on one last hike to Temperance River to view the amazing gorge.
 The trip officially ends in the early afternoon.
-Those who use WI's van transportation can expect to return to Minneapolis in the evening.

 TERRAIN/ROUTE CHOICES: At night you will camp in the Superior National Forest, which lies on the Canadian Shield, an area characterized by exposed granite with a thin layer of topsoil.
 This terrain is the result of glaciers scraping and grinding 10,000 years ago.
 The lakes and trails make this area one of the most accessible wilderness areas in the country.